nabhrajput/OS_ass3/README.md

 2. how much memory is unused i.e. the memory that is in freelist and is not used.
 3. It also prints details about each node in the main chain and each segment (PROCESS or HOLE) in the sub-chain.

+we are going to each and every node , thus taking in account of all the processes, holes , used memory , unused memory, number of pages etc.

 Parameter: Nothing
 Returns: Nothing but should print the necessary information on STDOUT

 ###  void* mems_get(void* ptr)
-Returns the MeMS physical address mapped to ptr ( ptr is MeMS virtual address).
+Returns the MeMS physical address mapped to ptr ( ptr is MeMS virtual address). here, we are traversing over the freelist data structure and checking if the MeMS virtual address of the node match given address. if so , we returns the MeMS physical address of the desired node.

 Parameter: MeMS Virtual address (that is created by MeMS)
 Returns: MeMS physical address mapped to the passed ptr (MeMS virtual address).